Program manager vs. project manager—roles with titles that are similar couldn’t possibly be too different, right? Wrong!

 A clear view of task statuses and progression is crucial when success depends on multiple people and moving parts.
 Every program and project manager should have a dashboard to show them exactly who is working on what at a single glance.
 Ideally, this dashboard will provide both a bird’s eye view and the ability to drill down when necessary.

 Many programs have similar projects.
 For example, every marketing project might contain an ad campaign.
 Rather than reinvent the wheel, project and program managers should templatize their work.
-This minimizes the need to start new initiatives from scratch, as well as helps duplicate past success.
+This minimizes the need to start new initiatives from scratch and helps duplicate past success.

 .
 Flexible Work Views: